ghiscoding/Angular-Slickgrid/README.md

 #### How to load data with `HttpClient`?
 You might notice that all demos are coded with mocked dataset in each examples, that is mainly for demo purposes, but you might be wondering how to connect this with an `HttpClient`?
 Easy... just replace the mocked data, assigned to the `dataset` property, by your `HttpClient` call and that's it.
 The `dataset` property can be changed or refreshed at any time, which is why you can use local data and/or connect it to a `Promise` or an `Observable` with `HttpClient` (internally it's just a SETTER that refreshes the grid).
 See [Example 24](https://ghiscoding.github.io/Angular-Slickgrid/#/gridtabs) for a demo showing how to load a JSON file with `HttpClient`.

-### You want to help and contribute?
-You like the library and would like contribute?
-That would be awesome, the first thing you can do is head over to the [Version 2.x - Project](https://github.com/ghiscoding/Angular-Slickgrid/projects/1), there are some tasks that I would gladly like receiving help with.
-One of the biggest task is to increase Jest unit tests code coverage and/or more Cypress E2E tests.

 ## Wiki / Documentation
 The Wiki is where all the documentation and instructions will go, so please consult the [Angular-Slickgrid - Wiki](https://github.com/ghiscoding/Angular-Slickgrid/wiki) before opening any issues.
 The [Wiki - HOWTO](https://github.com/ghiscoding/Angular-Slickgrid/wiki/HOWTO---Step-by-Step) is a great place to start with.
 You can also take a look at the [Demo page](https://ghiscoding.github.io/Angular-Slickgrid), it includes sample for most of the features and it keeps growing (so you might want to consult it whenever a new version comes out).